tumagonx/nwjs_docs_old/Protect-JavaScript-source-code-with-v8-snapshot.md

 _Since v0.4.2_

 **There is a bug in 0.8.x that would make source code exposed.
-Do not use this feature with 0.8.x**
+Do not use this feature with 0.8.x.
+It is fixed in 0.9.x**

 **This feature is still experimental -- API & tool usage are subject to change in future versions.**